 Benefits of server-side tagging

-There is a bunch of benefits that you can get from server-side tagging.
-I will mention only the biggest ones (in my opinion).
-If you want to learn more, check Simo’s blog post.
+There are many benefits you can get from server-side tagging.
+I will mention only the relevant ones in my opinion.

 Reduced load on a page

-Even if the script is loaded asynchronously (which is pretty much a standard these days), it still slows down your site.
+Even if the script is loaded asynchronously (which is pretty much the standard these days), it can slow down your site.

-Now, imagine this: instead of loading dozens of different scripts on your website, you could have just several of them.
-Those scripts would be sending data to your server-side GTM container and from there, the container would modify the data according to your configurations and then send it further to more tools/platforms you are using (analytics, marketing, CRM, you name it).
+Imagine this: instead of loading dozens of different scripts on your website, you could have just one.
+That script would send data to your server-side GTM container.
+From there, the container would modify the data according to your configurations and then send it further to more tools/platforms you are using (analytics, marketing, CRM, you name it).

-Hopefully, in the future, the community will offer some plug-and-play templates that will do the hard work for you and you will just need to click some buttons/checkboxes, etc. and launch without too much of a hassle.
-Hopefully.
+But the community keeps creating new plug-and-play templates that will do the hard work for you, and you will need to click some buttons/checkboxes, etc., and launch without too much hassle.

-Those libraries that are related to advertising and cross-site tracking will collect everything they can to identify visitors with higher precision.
-This includes fingerprinting, cookies, etc.
+Libraries related to advertising and cross-site tracking will collect everything they can to identify visitors with higher precision.
+Data collection involves various techniques, including fingerprinting, cookies, etc.

-From a privacy standpoint, that is not something you would want as it introduces leaks of personally identifiable information (PII).
-With server-side tracking, you can control what is sent to those vendors.
+From a privacy standpoint, you would want something other than that as it increases the risk of leaks of personally identifiable information (PII).
+With server-side tracking, you control what reaches those vendors.

 Here’s an example: